-The study of history teaches us that the past is always contested by those of us in the present.
-In India and the Indian subcontinent, we encounter these contested, myriad pasts in our everyday lives.
+The study of history teaches us that the past is always contested.
+In India, we encounter these myriad contested pasts in our everyday lives.

 WE BRING YOU INTERDISCIPLINARY OPENNESS